quanxiang-cloud/polyapi/README.md

 # polyapi
-polyapi is a service for registering and arrange raw APIs
+polyapi is a service for registering and arrange raw APIs, which are used to generate more complex poly APIs.